-The following is a rollforward of our Level 3 liabilities (in thousands):
+The following is a roll forward of our Level 3 liabilities (in thousands):

-2021
+2022

-Balance at January 1, \$ 266,000
+Balance at January 1, \$ 244,000

-Contingent consideration earned during the period but not yet paid (8,632)
+Contingent consideration earned during the period but not yet paid (8,382)

-Payments made during the period (8,526)

-Change in fair value of contingent consideration 10,158
+Change in fair value of contingent consideration 6,382

-Balance at June 30, \$ 259,000
+Balance at March 31, \$ 242,000

-The fair value of the contingent consideration was determined on the date of acquisition, June 1, 2016, using an income approach based on estimated ICLUSIG revenues in the European Union and other countries for the approved third line treatment over 18 years, and discounted to present value at a rate of 10%.
+The fair value of the contingent consideration was determined on the date of acquisition, June 1, 2016, using an income approach based on projected future net revenues of ICLUSIG in the European Union and other countries for the approved third line treatment over 18 years, and discounted to present value at a rate of 10%.
 The fair value of the contingent consideration is remeasured each reporting period, with changes in fair value recorded in the condensed consolidated statements of operations.
-The valuation inputs utilized to estimate the fair value of the contingent consideration as of June 30, 2021 included a weighted average cost of capital of 10% and updated projections of future ICLUSIG revenues in the European Union and other countries for the approved third line treatment.
-The change in fair value of the contingent consideration during the three and six months ended June 30, 2021 was due primarily to the passage of time as there were no other significant changes in the key assumptions during the period.
+The valuation inputs utilized to estimate the fair value of the contingent consideration as of March 31, 2022 and December 31, 2021 included a discount rate of 10% and updated projections of future net revenues of ICLUSIG in the European Union and other countries for the approved third line treatment.
+The change in fair value of the contingent consideration during the three months ended March 31, 2022 was due primarily to the passage of time.

-We make payments to Takeda quarterly based on the royalties or any additional milestone payments earned in the previous quarter.
-At June 30, 2021 and December 31, 2020, contingent consideration earned but not yet paid was \$8.6 million and \$9.6 million, respectively, and was included in accrued and other current liabilities.
+We make payments to Takeda Pharmaceutical Company Limited quarterly based on the royalties or any additional milestone payments earned in the previous quarter.
+At March 31, 2022 and December 31, 2021, contingent consideration earned but not yet paid was \$8.4 million and \$19.6 million, respectively, and was included in accrued and other current liabilities.